All-natural only

 A strong fit for families who want steady seasonal mosquito and tick protection.

 Shield is the core Long Island program for recurring April through October service.
-It targets shaded edges, resting zones, foundation beds, fence lines, dense landscaping, pet paths, and the high-use yard areas where mosquitoes and ticks are most likely to create problems.
+It targets shaded edges, resting zones, foundation beds, fence lines, dense landscaping, pet paths, pool areas, patios, and the high-use yard areas where mosquitoes and ticks are most likely to create problems.

 Maximum Protection